 The Spirit of the Sovereign Lord is on me, because the Lord has anointed me to proclaim good news to the poor.
 He has sent me to bind up the brokenhearted, to proclaim freedom for the captives and release from darkness for the prisoners.
 Isaiah 61:1-2

 “The Holy Spirit is the most influential mentor in your life.
-He is always willing to teach and guide you in all Truth.” ~ Alisa Hope Wagner
+He is always willing to teach and guide you in all Truth.”
+Alisa Hope Wagner

-The mission Jesus had to set the captives free, didn’t stop with Him but is meant to be continued with us.
-How often our very own children are brokenhearted, poor, blind, captives and prisoners to themselves and other things.
-They mourn and grieve, and we need to be anointed by God to help break them free from the chains that keep them bound.
-This is our greatest and most important work!
+Jesus came from heaven to earth with a mission to set captives free, and as “believing” mothers, we are to carry on this same assignment.
+Our very own children are brokenhearted, poor, blind, captives, and prisoners to themselves and other things.
+They mourn and grieve, and we need the Lord’s anointing to help break them free from chains that keep them bound.

-Many parenting self-help books give “good” or “perfect” advice and formulas for our children’s problems, but there is no substitute for the Holy Spirit in our parenting.
-We ALL have access to Him, the best teacher, and listener ever!
-We just need to ask.
-God created all of us to be able to hear him, not just a few select people.
-His voice becomes more familiar as we spend time with and get to know him better.
+Many parenting self-help books offer “good” or “perfect” advice and formulas for our children’s problems, but nothing can ever take the place of the Holy Spirit in our parenting.
+The good news is we all, as believers, have access to Him.
+He is the best teacher and listener ever!
+However, we need to empty ourselves of our wrong thinking and let Him teach us.
+His voice becomes more familiar when we spend time with Him, getting to know Him better, and reading His Word.

 Questions to Ponder